albertlauncher/documentation/src/_docs/extending/python.md

 ---
 layout: docs
-title: Python extension
+title: Extending Albert with native plugins
-permalink: /docs/extensions/python/
+permalink: /docs/extending/python/
 ---

 The Python extension makes the application extendable by embedding Python modules.
 Since the name of the native extension providing this functionality is *Python extension* and a Python module in this context is called *Python extension* too, this article refers to the Python extensions by using the term *Python modules*.